 Everything you ever wanted to know about the "Dealer Prep Fee Scam" but didn't know who to ask.
 This scam goes by many different names within the retail car sales industry which include "Excessive Prep Fee Scam," "Make Ready Fee," or "Vehicle Prep Fee."

-When a new car or truck arrives at a dealership from the manufacturer it must be made ready or prepped by the dealer for sale.
+When a new car or truck arrives at a dealership from the manufacturer it must be made ready or prepped for sale by the dealer.
 Most car dealers will charge you a dealer prep fee for this service.

 What is a Car Dealer Prep Fee?

 A dealer prep fee is a set amount charged by a car dealership to cover the cost of making a new vehicle ready (prepped) for sale, when it arrives on the lot from the manufacturer.

 Dealers normally charge an excessive amount for this service.
 It can be anywhere from a $500 to a few thousand dollars depending on the dealer.
 Realizing the profit potential, some dealers have started charging this excessive fee on used cars also.

 When a dealer receives a new vehicle from the factory they must remove the protective plastic coating covering the inside and outside of the vehicle, check the fluids, install fuses, road test 3 to 10 miles, wash, wax, vacuum, put on the antenna, and install the license plate holders.

 Manufactures normally allot 2 to 3 hours for dealer prep to be performed at a dealership and most dealers are compensated by the manufacturer for the service.
-However a dealership with a good prep department can have it done in a little under an hour.
-The same is true for used cars also depending on any parts to be replaced.
+However, a dealership with a good prep department can have it done in a little under an hour.
+The same is true for used cars depending on reconditioning and if any parts to be replaced.